-For an often-overlooked region it certainly packs a punch and being overlooked is probably why.
+For an often-overlooked region, the Illawarra certainly packs a punch and being overlooked is probably why.
 Hidden rehearsal spaces, friendly noncompetitive scenes and a myriad of tiny venues and appreciative audiences make a perfect melting pot for a buoyant mini-music industry.
-Globally, second and third pioneering cities far from the bright lights of the capitals allow talent to ferment for longer.
-Just look at Seattle and Manchester as scenes out of the spotlight that enjoy a rich culture of indie labels and cult bands making their own distinct sounds.
+Globally, second and third cities far, from the bright lights of the capitals, allow pioneering talent to ferment their sound for longer.
+Just look at how Seattle and Manchester scenes enjoy a rich culture of indie labels and cult bands making their own distinct sounds.
 The Illawarra is no different.

-Lead by the Yours & Owls team and reinforced by other smaller promoters and independent venue operators plugged into the cottage labels and their burgeoning rosters, there are gigs on every night of the week.
+Led by the Yours & Owls team, and reinforced by other smaller promoters and independent venue operators plugged into the cottage labels and their burgeoning rosters, there are gigs on every night of the week.
 From singer songwriter acoustic sets in cool bars and restaurant spaces to bigger stages and festivals hosting the stars of the region and touring national hitmakers, there is always something happening.

-Festivals, DJ nights, hosted events (Crown graffiti store have just started promoting their own shows) and one-offs proliferate in such numbers they are able to sustain a scene many would not expect and one that gives shape and style to the coastal communities from Sydney to Merimbula.
-Post punk, rock, pop, EDM, ambient and some pretty serious R’n’B break out stars in the making craft a pretty unique scene.
+Festivals, DJ nights, hosted events (Crown graffiti store have just started promoting their own shows) and one-offs proliferate in such numbers they are able to sustain a scene many would not expect, one that gives shape and distinct style to the coastal communities from Sydney to Merimbula.
+Post punk, rock, pop, EDM, ambient and some pretty serious up and coming talent craft the unique scene.

 So for making the most of taking your day into night, the music culture of the Illawarra is on point.
 But we are not placist and we post all the things we like from every shore on our soundcloud.